Free • No signup Apply Vintage effect to photo · Free

 Do I need to mark areas before applying a vintage effect?

 No — just describe the vintage effect you want: '1970s warm film look with light grain and faded warm tones.'
 The AI applies it globally.
-Use markers only if you want to adjust one specific area (like skin tones) after the initial result.

 Is there a free vintage photo effect tool with no signup?